WebAssembly/component-model/design/mvp/Explainer.md

 rule of [universal types]  (∀T).

 Importantly, this type substitution performed by the parent is not visible to the child at validation- or run-time.
-In particular, the type checks performed by the [Canonical ABI](CanonicalABI.md#context) use distinct type tags for distinct type imports and associate type tags with *handles*, not the underlying *resource*, leveraging the shared-nothing nature of components to type-tag handles at component boundaries and avoid the usual [type-exposure problems with dynamic casts][non-parametric parametricity].
+In particular, there are no runtime casts that can "see through" to the original type parameter, avoiding avoiding the usual [type-exposure problems with dynamic casts][non-parametric parametricity].

 In summary: all type constructors are *structural* with the exception of `resource`, which is *abstract* and *generative*.
 Type imports and exports that